vindie13/dcppc-workshops/draft-emails/may-invite.md

 ## The Consortium is paying!

-Team Copper is happy to reimburse transportation expenses, hotels, Airbnbs, and everything allowed by the UC Davis travel policy.
-Details will be provided upon registration. _(Note: if you choose to apply for reimbursement through a non-UC Davis channel, please follow the appropriate institutional travel policy.)_
+Team Copper is happy to reimburse transportation expenses, hotels, Airbnbs, and everything allowed by the UC Davis travel policy _(since we will be using UC Davis to reimburse expenses for this meeting.)_.
+Additional details will be provided upon registration.

 ## Childcare
 We know that primary caretakers of dependent children face inequitable hurdles when it comes to attending conferences.
 We are working on providing a list of all resources on site that will adress your needs.
 Feel free to contact Team Copper if you have specific questions or concerns.